ozfortress/ozfortress_docs/docs/rules/global.md

 The above rules apply to Approved Casting Organisations only.

 #### 9.2.1.
 Becoming an Approved Casting Organisation
-Casting Organisation representatives may contact the ozfortress General Head Administrator or Media Coordinator to receive the ability to promote their coverage and/or become an approved casting organisation.
+Casting Organisation representatives may contact the League Director or Media Coordinator to receive the ability to promote their coverage and/or become an approved casting organisation.
 Approval will only be granted once it is determined by ozfortress that the coverage meets approved standards.

 ### 9.3.
 Unapproved Casting Organisations
 Unapproved Casting Organisations or individuals may still cast official ozfortress matches.
 However, Approved Casting Organisations will have priority on matches they wish to cover. **Unapproved Casting Organisations must receive approval from both teams to cast a match**.